-It seems, however, that Jone’s Lunatic Who Cried Wolf act has gotten a little stale to news agencies who don’t seem all that anxious to air his inarticulate dribble every time his ego runs on empty, and so Jones is posting his intention of burning the Korans on September 11th on fringe websites (like his own).
+It seems, however, that Jone’s Lunatic Who Cried Wolf act has gotten a little stale to news agencies that don’t seem all that anxious to air his inarticulate dribble every time his ego runs on empty.
+So Jones is posting his intention of burning the Korans on September 11th on fringe websites (like his own).

 Personally, I believe that to burn the sacred document of any religion is, in itself, an extremist position, and is dangerous, disrespectful and deceitful and creates paradoxical parameters that will ultimately collapse on themselves.
 While we protest and go to war to contain extremism, we have also begun to define our reality with expressions of extremism in order to suppress our fears.
 The result of this malestrom is ethical madness.

 I am concerned as this extreme behavior pulls the mainstream slowly toward its own abyss.
 Not from the nasty deeds of the right or the left; not because of capricious liberalism or rigid conservatism; not because of Republicans or Democrats; rather it is a conspiracy of extremes to form a fog of ignorance and blind conceit.